 This schedule is given to help you stay on track with completing the modules.
-You are welcome to move through the course at a faster pace, but you must take the module quizzes for each week by 8:00 pm on the posted deadline (Friday of every week, except for the final set), complete the review tests before 8:00 pm on the scheduled test dates, and complete your discussion entries/assignments by 11:59 p.m. on the posted deadlines (every other week).
+You are welcome to move through the course at a faster pace, but you must take the module quizzes for each week by 8:00 pm on the posted deadline (Friday of every week, except for the final set), complete the review tests before 8:00 pm on the scheduled test dates, and complete your discussion team assignments by 11:59 p.m. on the posted deadlines.
 Quizzes and tests will remain open for two weeks beyond the posted deadline, but late submissions will receive a point deduction of 10% per day.
-(Note: the late deduction will be removed for quizzes due during drop-add week or reading day week.)
+(Note: the late deduction will be removed for quizzes due during drop-add week and reading day week; adjustments will be made after the quiz close dates.)
 Beyond the 10th day, quizzes may be completed in order to progress through the modules, but they will receive no credit.
-There is no late submission window for discussion assignments.
+There is no late submission window for discussion team assignments.

-PLP 2000 Syllabus: Plants, Plagues, and People (Online) Spring, 2022 e-LEARNING WEBSITE: https://elearning.ufl.edu/ (in Canvas)
+PLP 2000 Syllabus: Plants, Plagues, and People (Online) Spring, 2024 e-LEARNING WEBSITE: https://elearning.ufl.edu/ (in Canvas)